Eliminating the "impossible": Recent progress on local measurement theory for quantum field theory: Pragmatic approach: Detector models

 Performing the trace over detector A, this equation can be written as

 where

 is the dual non-selective map.
 If we demand that Eq. \eqref{dual} holds for all states of the field $\rho_{\phi}$ we get the condition

-which is equivalent to \eqref{cnd}.
-Eq. \eqref{cnd} does not hold in general for the reasons that we exposed in the previous section.
-The violation of \eqref{induced} shows that, in general, the (dual) state update map $\mathcal{E}^d_2$ does not define an observable in the causal complement of $O_1$ (where the unitary `kick' $\hat{U}$ is supported).
-Of course, this is due to the non-local dynamics that goes into the definition of the update map \eqref{dual}.
+which is precisely in the form of the criterion \eqref{Borstencondition} for the induced maps and observables \eqref{edual} and \eqref{inducedobs} that we defined above.
+What we showed is that in this case, condition \eqref{induced} is equivalent to the dynamical condition \eqref{recnd} that we derived in the previous section, and fails to be satisfied due to the non-local dynamics of the non-relativistic detector system (i.e., the current $\hat{J}_{\textsc{a}}(\mathsf x)$ associated with the detector does not obey Microcausality).
+This diagnosis is directly relevant for the non-selective state update derived in the detector-based measurement theory.
+The violation of \eqref{induced} in this context shows that, due to the non-local dynamics, the (dual) state update map $\mathcal{E}^d_2$ does not define an observable in the causal complement of $O_1$ (where the unitary `kick' $\hat{U}$ is supported).

 Now we turn to the case of the state update rule for selective measurements \eqref{update}.
 In contrast to non-selective measurements, expectation values of observables that are spacelike-separated from the detector-field interaction region are affected.
 That is,